-Last Updated July 7th, 2021 at 10:29 pm by Lisa
+Last Updated August 14th, 2023 at 11:01 pm by Lisa

-Making popsicles out of fruit is so fast and easy, just slice up larger berries and place them down in the mold, then add the coconut water freeze and wait 3 hours, or overnight.
+Making popsicles out of fruit is so fast and easy, just slice up larger berries and place them down in the popsicle mold, then add the coconut water freeze and wait 3 hours, or overnight.

-Step 1: Place the sliced strawberries, raspberries, and blueberries in the popsicle mold.
+Place the sliced strawberries, raspberries, and blueberries in the popsicle mold.

-Step 2: Pour in the coconut water to the top.
+Pour the coconut water onto the top.

-Step 3: Place the metal cover on top of the mold, and push the popsicle sticks into the mold.
+Place the metal cover on top of the mold, and push the popsicle sticks into the mold.

-Step 4: Freeze for 3 hours.
+Freeze for 3 hours.

-Step 5: Run water over the mold to release the popsicles.
+Run water over the mold to release the popsicles.

 strawberries